-Magna Carta, Carta de Foresta, and other 13th-century statutes, England, c.
-1300?
-The Newberry’s copy of these two charters was probably made around the year 1300.
+The Newberry’s copy of the Magna Carta and the Forest Charter was probably made around the year 1300.
 It is bound in a tiny book along with a number of other statutes of the time.
-It also contains curious additions, such as a threatened curse by the bishops of England on anyone who violates any charters.
+It also contains curious additions, such as a threatened curse by the bishops of England on anyone who violates any charters (medieval legal documents).
 The two main documents and most of the laws are in Latin, but a few statutes are written in French, which the king and nobles would still have spoken at this time, a remnant of their Norman heritage.

 Universities and Book Production

 At today’s high school and university graduation ceremonies, participants wear long robes, often in bright colors.
 Faculty members and those graduating from master’s or doctoral programs may also wear “hoods,” a length of multi-colored cloth draped around the neck and hanging down the back in elaborate folds.
 Both garments serve as reminders of the medieval origins of the university.

 Universities grew out of an older medieval tradition of cathedral and monastic schools.
 By the eleventh century, such schools in cities throughout Europe were attracting large numbers of young men eager to learn.
 The Latin word universitas means a community or corporate body.
 The first university, a legal corporation of students and masters that set the curriculum, standards, and degrees, was established in the Italian city of Bologna in 1088.
 Universities spread rapidly throughout Europe, with more than sixty established before 1500.
 Students and faculty were considered minor church functionaries, so they wore the same kinds of robes as priests and monks, with at that time attached hoods that could be pulled up over the head.